marvinm2/WikiPathwaysLoader/README.md

     select * from DB.DBA.load_list;

-## Step 8 - Quit the SQL
+## Step 7 - Quit the SQL
 To quit the SQL:

     quit;

-## Step 9 - Move the void file to ./well-known
+## Step 8 - Move the void file to ./well-known
 Move the void file to the `.well-known` folder:

-    cp void snorql-extended/.well-known/
+    cp db/data/void snorql-extended/.well-known/

 Quit the exec mode:

     exit

-## Step 10 - Test if everything went well
+## Step 9 - Test if everything went well

 The last step of this protocol is testing whether the loading of new data worked.
 For that, visit the [WikiPathways SPARQL endpoint](http://sparql.wikipathways.org) and force refresh the page (Ctrl + F5).
 Next, run the SPARQL queries from the metadata folder in the Query panel.
 Click the `.rq` files and click `Run query`.
-The testing comprises of three steps:
+The testing comprises three steps:

 #### Metadata